-The action of the plant hormone gibberellin (GA) is necessary for normal root growth, although lower GA concentrations are required to achieve maximal rates of root elongation than for the shoot (Tanimoto, 1994; 2012).
-Indeed, supra-optimal GA concentrations can be inhibitory for root growth (Coelho et al., 2013; Inada and Shimmen, 2000).
+The action of the plant hormone gibberellin (GA) is necessary for normal root growth, although lower GA concentrations are required to achieve maximal rates of root elongation than for the shoot (Tanimoto, 1994, 2012).
+Indeed, supraoptimal GA concentrations can be inhibitory for root growth (Inada & Shimmen, 2000; Coelho et al., 2013).
 Root elongation proceeds by two mechanisms: cell replication within the root apical meristem (RAM) and cell elongation in the elongation zone (EZ).
 The RAM is the source of new cells within the root and plays a critical role in defining the lineages of the cell files that result from meristematic divisions.
-It is located at the distal tip of the root, next to a non-dividing group of cells known as the quiescent centre (QC) (Dinneny and Benfey, 2008; Nawy et al., 2005).
+It is located at the distal tip of the root, next to a nondividing group of cells known as the quiescent centre (QC) (Nawy et al., 2005; Dinneny & Benfey, 2008).
 As their neighbouring initial cells divide, one of the daughter cells is disconnected from the QC and then differentiates into distinct tissues.
-The cell files are attached and cannot move relative to one another, consequentially causing a spatial relationship that is indicative of the cell's age, with the youngest cells near the root tip getting progressively older as their distance from the QC increases (Benfey and Scheres, 2000).
-Tissue-specific suppression of GA signal transduction has demonstrated that this hormone determines both the size of the RAM, i.e. the number of divisions before the cells exit into the transition zone (Achard et al., 2009; Ubeda-Tomas et al., 2009) and the final cell length achieved within the EZ (Ubeda-Tomas et al., 2008).
-In both cases, GA acts in the endodermis to allow the coordinated growth of the root cell files (Ubeda-Tomas et al., 2009; Ubeda-Tomas et al., 2008).
+The cell files are attached and cannot move relative to one another, consequentially causing a spatial relationship that is indicative of the cell's age, with the youngest cells near the root tip getting progressively older as their distance from the QC increases (Benfey & Scheres, 2000).
+Tissue-specific suppression of GA signal transduction has demonstrated that this hormone determines both the size of the RAM, that is the number of divisions before the cells exit into the transition zone (Achard et al., 2009; Ubeda-Tomas et al., 2009) and the final cell length achieved within the EZ (Ubeda-Tomas et al., 2008).
+In both cases, GA acts in the endodermis to allow the coordinated growth of the root cell files (Ubeda-Tomas et al., 2008, 2009).